Flora of Cantabria: Coastal flora

 Toñanes cliffs and the Bolao waterfall.

 Flora of the cliffs in the natural park of Dunas de Liencres.

-The cliff coasts of Cantabria, of vertical development and variable height, are home to communities, adapted, as in the case of the dunes, to the proximity to the sea.
-These communities develop on two types of substrates, the hard limestones, dominant on the surface in the region, and the marl and sandstones, which are more brittle, with more developed soils.
+The cliff coasts of Cantabria, of vertical development and variable height, are home to communities adapted, as in the case of the dunes, to the proximity to the sea.
+These communities develop on two types of substrates: hard limestones, dominant on the surface in the region, and marl and sandstones, which are more brittle and have more developed soils.

-The first vegetation belt, the one closest to the sea, is characterized by the presence of herbaceous species growing in the fissures of the rocks, such as sea fennel (Crithmum maritimum) or sea plantain (Plantago maritima) and in more protected fissures the spleenworts (Asplenium marinum).
+The first vegetation belt, the one closest to the sea, is characterized by the presence of herbaceous species growing in the fissures of the rocks, such as sea fennel (Crithmum maritimum) or sea plantain (Plantago maritima) and, in more protected fissures, spleenworts (Asplenium marinum).

-Moving towards the edges of the cliff, the vegetation becomes more abundant, in addition to the aforementioned species, including the armenia maritima (Armenia maritima and A. pubigera ssp. depillata) and sea lavender (Limonium lanceolatum), to the east of the estuary of San Martín de la Arena, in Suances.
-The areas where it is not possible for upper vegetation to take root, are colonized by lichens, such as Xantoria parietina or Verrucaria maura.
+Moving towards the edges of the cliff, the vegetation becomes more abundant, also including Armenia maritima (Armenia maritima and A. pubigera ssp. depillata) and sea lavender (Limonium lanceolatum), to the east of the estuary of San Martín de la Arena, in Suances.
+The areas where it is not possible for upper vegetation to take root are colonized by lichens, such as Xantoria parietina or Verrucaria maura.

-The emergence of more spread out areas where vegetation settles more easily makes possible the appearance of new species such as the wild carrot (Daucus carota ssp. gummifer), the Portuguese angelica (Angelica pachycarpa) or the sweet alyssum (Lobularia maritima), accompanied by small meadows of grasses dominated by the red fescue (Festuca rubra).
+The emergence of more spread out areas where vegetation settles more easily makes possible the appearance of new species such as wild carrot (Daucus carota ssp. gummifer), Portuguese angelica (Angelica pachycarpa) or sweet alyssum (Lobularia maritima), accompanied by small meadows of grasses dominated by red fescue (Festuca rubra).

 Finally, in elevated areas, quite far from the sea, there are thickets of Cornish heath (Erica vagans), genista (Genista occidentalis) and gorse (Ulex europaeus).